-- may require increased credit enhancement, including an increase in the amount required to be on deposit in the spread account to be accumulated for the particular pool; - · may restrict the distribution to us of excess spread cash flows associated with other securitized or warehoused pools; and - in certain circumstances, may permit affected parties to require the transfer of servicing on some or all of the securitized or warehoused contracts from us to an unaffiliated servicer.
+- · may require increased credit enhancement, including an increase in the amount required to be on deposit in the spread account to be accumulated for the particular pool; and - in certain circumstances, may permit affected parties to require the transfer of servicing on some or all of the securitized or warehoused contracts from us to an unaffiliated servicer.

-We typically retain residual interests or use them as collateral to borrow cash.
-In any case, the future excess spread cash flow received in respect of the residual interests is integral to the financing of our operations.
+We typically retain residual interests and use them as collateral to borrow cash.
+The future excess spread cash flow received in respect of the residual interests is integral to the financing of our operations.
 The amount of cash received from residual interests depends in large part on how well our portfolio of securitized and warehoused automobile contracts performs.
-If our portfolio of securitized and warehoused automobile contracts performs.
 If our portfolio of securitized and warehoused automobile contracts has higher delinquency and loss ratios than expected, then the amount of money realized from our retained residual interests, or the amount of money we could obtain from the sale or other financing of our residual interests, would be reduced.
-Such higher than expected losses occurred from 2008 through 2010, which has had an adverse effect on our operations, financial condition and cash flows.
-Should losses continue to rise, we would expect further material adverse effects on our results of operations, financial condition and cash flows.
+Such higher than expected losses occurred from 2008 through 2010, which had an adverse effect on our operations, financial condition and cash flow.
+Should losses increase to levels experienced in 2008 through 2010, we would expect this to result in material adverse effects on our future results of operations, financial condition and cash flow.